Subgenus: Dermestes

 Dermestes vorax

 4c.
 The sides of the thoracic tergites are not pigmented.
 Body dorsally with narrow, indistinct, yellowish, median stripe extending posteriorly rom the anterior margin of the pronotum.
+The cuticle of the tergite is darker than the ventral side of the larva.
 An anterior series of fully developed retrorse tubercles on abdominal tergites 4 to 10.
 Abdominal tergite 3 to 8 each with a transverse series of several rows of numerous, bushy ramous setae with many rami.
-Urogomphi curved upward with a small kink around the middle.
+Urogomphi with a small kink around the middle, together they form a "U" as seen from above.

 Dermestes signatus

 4d.
 More data is needed.
 The sides of the thoracic tergites are usually pigmented.
+The cuticle of the tergite is the same colour as the ventral side of the larva.
 An anterior series of fully developed retrorse tubercles on abdominal tergites 4 to 10.
-The urogomphi are curved upward, without kink.
+The urogomphi more or less straight and slightly curved towards the top, together they form a "V" as seen from above .

 Dermestes reductus